whitgroves/pokeblue-remix/README.md

 - Struggle, Self-Destruct, and Explosion are all "Typeless" (read: *Bird*-type)
 - Certain special moves are treated as physical (e.g., *Crabhammer, Thunderpunch*)
 - The Ghost type is special instead of physical
-- Greater availability of TMs
+- Greater availability of TMsx
 - HMs are no longer permanent
 - Auto-sort items using the Start button
-- Fast text speed and Set battles by default
+- Fast text speed and Set battles by default ✓
 - The "Down + B" trick actually works

 ## Why *Blue* Remix?